sb19/Blog-Website/README.md

 # Blog-Website
-a blog website, where user can write their blogs.the blogs will get displayed chronologically on the home-page of the website.
+a blog website, where user can write their blogs.the blogs will get displayed chronologically on the home-page of the website. technologies used - HTML, CSS, JavaScript, Node, Express.